sdk-irl/bookFinder/README.md

 I originally wrote this responsive web app in 2019 using class-based components and fetch, but I recently rewrote it in React 18 with hooks and functional components using async/await for the API call.

-This project is deployed using Vercel.
+This project is deployed using Vercel [https://book-finder-pied.vercel.app/](https://book-finder-pied.vercel.app/).

 This is a work in progress, and I have additional features I intend to add to the project:
 - Add Typescript to ensure type safety